Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/8_chapter-5.md

 ![chapter_5_4_Tileset_Editor_selecting_3_pattern_id.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_5_images/chapter_5_4_Tileset_Editor_selecting_3_pattern_id.png)

 A pattern ID is important because if you have two tilesets that are exactly the same except one is a different color, then you can simply give the same patterns to the other tileset and the map will be changed to that different color when you switch tilesets.
+Also, it is good with tasks that need certain tiles.
+For example, a shovel to only work on specific dirt tile.

 **Example:**